 Aside from the legal requirements faced by your landlord, what can you do in the meantime to help reduce and manage your energy bills more efficiently?

 The adaptability of secondary glazing allows it to be fitted into almost any type of building.
 This is particularly useful if the premises are older, or even Grade listed.
 The insulation of heat escaping through windows should be a priority to address and new builds that do not already have this will also need to updated.

 Aside from air ventilation and air infiltration, windows are where most of the heat is lost in a commercial building.
 These are simple plastic films that are applied to the window to control the heat flow and can help reduce heat loss by 20-30% in some cases.

 This is a very quick and cost-effective way of bringing down your energy bills.
 There is a whole range of styles to choose from, including roman and roller blinds, and when combined with secondary glazing can produce fantastic results.

 Radiator Reflector Panels

-You may or may not be aware that your radiator emits heats in two directions – firstly into the room facing it and also directly behind onto the wall.
+You may or may not be aware that your radiator emits heat in two directions – firstly into the room facing it and also directly behind onto the wall.
 Radiator reflector panels are specially treated aluminium foil that slot in behind the radiator to reflect the heat back into the room.

-Not only is having energy efficient equipment important but a good idea is having an office energy efficiency plan that is adhered to by members of staff.
-Computers are the most heavily used items during the day and it is vital to ensure their sleep modes operate on a low power.
+Not only is having energy-efficient equipment important but a good idea is having an office energy efficiency plan that is adhered to by members of staff.
+Computers are the most heavily used items during the day and it is vital to ensure their sleep modes operate on low power.
 Make sure that kitchen equipment is switched off when not in use, which also applies to lighting at the end of the day, along with computers and any other equipment not required for essential use overnight.